emranbm/website/docs/administration/backup-restore/_index.md

       ```

 * Restic
-  If you want to take volume snapshots but didn’t find a plugin for your provider, Velero has support for snapshotting using restic.
+  If you want to take volume snapshots but didn’t find a plugin for your provider, Velero has support for snapshotting using Restic.
 Before using restic, you should review the Velero [restic integration](https://velero.io/docs/latest/restic/) page, and especially understand [restic limitations](https://velero.io/docs/latest/restic/#limitations).
   1. Exclude the volume of Redis in backup
       ```shell
       # replace the namespace and pod name with yours